teiid/openshift/README.md

     rhc app cartridge add -a teiiddemo -c mysql-5.1

 NOTE: Save the generated MySQL db info - you will need it later in the demo!
-It will look like this:
+It will contain the following:

-Root User: admin
+* Root User: admin
-Root Password: xxxxxxxxx
+* Root Password: xxxxxxxxx
-Database Name: teiiddemo
+* Database Name: teiiddemo

-Connection URL: mysql://xxx.xxx.xxx.xxx:3306/
+* Connection URL: mysql://xxx.xxx.xxx.xxx:3306/

 3) Add the upstream Teiid OpenShift repo